-In my artistic practice I make works that embody long lost memories, which I translate into immersive installations and sculptures.
+I’m an artist, program maker and DJ and am currently based in The Hague (NL).
+I graduated the BA Modern and Contemporary Art History from Utrecht University in 2018 and completed my BA Fine Arts at the Royal Academy of Arts The Hague.
+My artistic practice stems from a position of in-betweenness – a space embedded within separated cultural histories.
+I make works that embody long lost memories, which I translate into immersive installations and sculptures.
 My works can be characterized by a play with fragrances, colors, symbols and habits of different cultural heritages.
 By using simple and widely accessible materials in atmospheres that have seemingly outgrown them, I allow my different senses of home to come together.

 Under my DJ name Fatima Ferrari, I blend Middle Eastern motifs with dancehall, vogue, Jersey and Baltimore club.
 I have played in clubs throughout the Netherlands and abroad.